 - they need to be small enough for you to carry them with you in your pockets

-- they need to be useful for the SHTF scenarios you think you’ll have to face
+- they need to be useful for the SHTF scenarios you might face

-- some should also be able to act as self-defense weapons if need be
+- some coould also act as self-defense weapons if need be

 - you’re gonna need something to help you open things (such as doors and vending machines), start a fire or fix things such as pipes

 - you need something to help you cut things

 - have something to help you filter water